cockroachdb/docs/v21.1/movr-flask-deployment.md

     If there are no errors, the container built successfully.

-1. Push the Docker image to the project’s gcloud container registry.
+1. Push the Docker image to the Google Cloud project's container registry.

     {% include copy-clipboard.html %}
     ~~~ shell